xiyanxiongnico/AMPGen/README.md

 ### Classification and Efficacy Prediction

 1. **XGBoost-based AMP Classifier**:
-   - The classifier is trained on features extracted from the AMP and non-AMP datasets.
-The final model is tuned using 10-fold cross-validation.
+   - **Dataset Preparation**: Sequences in the AMP dataset were filtered based on length, retaining those within the range of 5 to 65 aa, resulting in a total of 9,964 AMP-labeled peptide sequences as the positive dataset.
+   - **Feature Extraction**: Features were primarily derived from the PseKRAAC encoding method, QSOrder, and CKSAAP encoding parameters, resulting in 14 categories of 1,311 features.
+   - **Model Training**: The data was used to train an XGBoost model, with AMP sequences labeled as 1 and nonAMP sequences labeled as 0.
+Model tuning was conducted based on the F1 score and AUC index using 10-fold cross-validation (k-fold 10) to prevent overfitting.

 2. **LSTM Regression-based MIC Predictor**:
+   - **Dataset Preparation**: All entries in the AMP dataset with MIC values were included.
+The AMP sequences targeting Escherichia coli totaled 7,100, while those targeting Staphylococcus aureus totaled 6,482.
+Sequences with multiple MIC values targeting the same bacteria were averaged and converted to a uniform unit of μM.
+These values were then log-transformed (log₁₀).
+Additionally, 7,193 sequences from the nonAMP dataset were labeled with a logMIC value of 4.
-   - MIC values are predicted using separate LSTM models for Escherichia coli and Staphylococcus aureus.
-The datasets are split into training, validation, and test sets, and the models are trained using log-transformed MIC values.
+   - **Model Training**: Separate regression training was conducted on the Escherichia coli and Staphylococcus aureus datasets using Long Short-Term Memory (LSTM) models.
+The datasets were split into training, validation, and test sets in the ratio of 72:18:10.
+Each model comprised two LSTM layers, a dropout layer with a dropout rate of 0.7, and a linear layer.
+The models were compiled using standard L2 loss and optimized with the Adam optimizer.

 ## Project Structure